-There was no pink salmon spawning in 2012 or fry outmigration in 2013.
-Escapement estimates during the two run-years during Treatment 2 have been at least 2-fold higher than during Treatment 1.
-The 2012 fry yield estimate was 3.5 million fish ( $\pm$ 22%).
-This is a 10- to 20-fold increase over Treatment 1 fry yield and a 7-fold increase over the 2010 fry yield.
+The Pink escapement in 2013 was 3-fold higher than the previous two run-years, which were also the next high since 2001 (34,280 adults).
+This is consistent with region wide population trends over recent years.
+The 2013 estimate was based on 8 surveys that included early-, peak - and late run resulting in a relatively reliable estimate.
+The 2014 fry yield estimate was 6.03 million fish (± 15%).
+This is a 10- to 20-fold increase over Treatment 1 fry yield and mirrors the significant increase in the Cheakamus River since 2006.
 Egg-to-fry survival ranged from 5.1% to 9.7%, excluding the biased high 2011 brood year result (48%), which was comparable to reported values for other streams.
-With only two run-years under Treatment 2 conditions, between-treatment comparisons are not yet possible.
-Future evaluations of the fisheries benefits of test flows may be complicated by non-comparable escapements during Treatments 1 and 2 if the current abundance trends continue.
+With only two run-years under Treatment 2 conditions, between-treatment comparisons are premature.
+Future evaluations of the fisheries benefits of test flows may be complicated by non-comparable escapements during Treatments 1 and 2 if the current abundance trends continue and will likely rely on comparisons with other rivers.

-Chinook escapements ranged from 360-8,000 adults during 2007-2012, and were likely less than 300 adults prior to this period.
-The highest Chinook escapement occurred in 2010 and a record low in 2012 (368 adults).
+The Chinook escapement in 2013 was 2,413 adults.
+Escapement ranged from 360-8,000 adults during 2007-2013, and was likely less than 300 adults prior to this period.
+The highest Chinook escapement occurred in 2010 (8,018 adults) and a record low in 2008 (952 adults).

-COQMON-7 Status of Objectives, Management Questions and Hypothesis after Year 11
+COQMON-7 Status of Objectives, Management Questions and Hypothesis after Year 12

-Primary Management Management Hypothesis Year 11 (2013) status Objective Question To determine the fisheries benefits associated with the two test flows : Treatment 1 - 2FVC Has juvenile rearing capacity of the Coquitlam river changed as a result of flow treatments for steelhead and coho? $H_0$ -Steelhead smolt production does not differ between Treatments 1 and 2 $H_0$ -not rejected Awaiting larger Treatment 2 sample size.
-Section 6.2 Treatment2 - STP6 H 01 - Coho smolt production does not differ between Treatments 1 and 2 $H_0$ -not rejected Wide range of Treatment 2 smolt production contributed to non-significant difference.
-Section 6.1 Has chum and pink juvenile productivity changed as a result of flow treatments in the Coquitlam River? $H{03}$ -Each adult chum produced the same fry yield during Treatments 1 and 2.
-Stock-recruitment relationships have: a)similar slope b)similar y-intercept $H{03a}$ - not rejected $H{03b}$ - possibly rejected Awaiting larger Treatment 2 sample size and incorporation of year-specific uncertainty.
-Section 6.3 H 04 -Each adult pink produced the same fry yield during Treatments 1 and 2.
-Stock- recruitment relationships have: a)similar slope b)similar y-intercept $H{04a}$ - not rejected $H{04b}$ - not rejected Insufficient data for analysis.
+Primary Objective Management Question Management Hypothesis Year 12 (2014) status To determine the fisheries benefits associated with the two test flows: Treatment 1 - 2FVC Treatment2 - STP6 Has juvenile rearing capacity of the Coquitlam river changed as a result of flow treatments for Steelhead and Coho?
+H 0 -Steelhead smolt production does not differ between Treatments 1 and 2 H 0 -not rejected Awaiting larger Treatment 2 sample size.
+Section 6.2 H 01 - Coho smolt production does not differ between Treatments 1 and 2 H 01 -not rejected Wide range of Treatment 2 smolt production contributed to non-significant difference.
+Section 6.1 Has Chum and Pink juvenile productivity changed as a result of flow treatments in the Coquitlam River?
+H 03 -Each adult Chum produced the same fry yield during Treatments 1 and 2.
+Stock-recruitment relationships have: a)similar slope b)similar y-intercept H {03a} - not rejected H {03b} - possibly rejected Awaiting larger Treatment 2 sample size and incorporation of year-specific uncertainty.
+Section 6.3 H 04 -Each adult Pink produced the same fry yield during Treatments 1 and 2.
+Stock- recruitment relationships have: a)similar slope b)similar y-intercept H {04a} - not rejected H {04b} - not rejected Insufficient data for analysis.
 Awaiting larger Treatment 2 sample size and incorporation of year-specific uncertainty.
 Section 6.4